jdredd87/PiDuinoDroidSystem/README.md

 # PiDuinoDroidSystem
 My DIY Home Garage Opener

+* Main purpose of this was to not only build a possibly over complex garage door opener, but to mix a few technologies together.
+* Delphi FMX, FreePascal, Rasperry Pi and Arduino hardware *
+* To show how these different peices could be used in a close system together *

 I have a "dumb" garage door opener system, and doing small tests, was able to open them with an Arduino and relays.

 So I figured I would try and tie this all up together making it overly complicated with Pi's and Arduinos and other parts that I already had laying around.